 “You click one button to get a report and poof, the information is there,” says Killough.
 “You don't have to add it up.
 You just hit a button and the software's categorizing it for you.”

 And you don’t have to rely on generic accounting software like Quicken or Freshbooks, either.
-There are many job costing software options made specifically for construction.
+There are many construction job costing software options.

 “Some of the systems that I've seen recently allow for a lot more input from the field,” says Killough.
 “They're taking pictures, uploading it, and they're able to code it.”